AnietieJohnson/POWERBI-CHALLENGE-WITH-DUCKDB/README.md

 # <p align="center" > PowerBI Visualization Challenge
 ![](https://github.com/AnietieJohnson/POWERBI-CHALLENGE-WITH-DUCKDB/blob/main/R.png)
 ## Introduction
 It is Day 11 and 12 of the 30 Days DuckDB Challenge!
 This section explores the realm of data visualization and dashboard creation using Power BI.
-The primary objective of this task was to create compelling visualizations and an interactive dashboard based on two provided datasets from FIFA.
+The primary objective of this task is to create compelling visualizations and an interactive dashboard based on two provided datasets from FIFA.
 The challenge also included the incorporation of the DuckDB or Mother Duck logo on the dashboard as a symbol of participation in the 30 Days DuckDB Challenge.

 ## Datasets
 The datasets used for this task were pre-cleaned datasets from DuckDBSQL related to FIFA player attributes, ratings, and club information.
 [Fifa_21_RD1](https://github.com/AnietieJohnson/POWERBI-CHALLENGE-WITH-DUCKDB/blob/main/Fifa_21_RD1.csv) and [Fifa_21_RD2](https://github.com/AnietieJohnson/POWERBI-CHALLENGE-WITH-DUCKDB/blob/main/Fifa_21_RD2.csv).